Sacred Facts · At a Glance

 It contains:

-The Guru Granth Sahib is read continuously in gurdwaras (Sikh temples) — a reading called akhand pothi takes 48 hours nonstop.
+The Guru Granth Sahib is read continuously in gurdwaras (Sikh temples) — a continuous reading (akhand path) takes about 48 hours nonstop.
 But daily worship is not dependent on the book — Sikhs carry the Guru's presence in their hearts.

 The Dasam Granth